TL;DR

 Your Financial Fortress: Introducing the LCIIP Shield

-If the state cannot fully protect you, you must build your own financial fortress.
+If the state cannot fully protect you, you should consider whether you may need to build your own financial fortress.
 This is where the LCIIP shield comes in—a powerful combination of three distinct types of insurance designed to work together to protect you and your family from the financial devastation of a chronic illness.

 LCIIP stands for: